p-h/visitor-counter/README.md

     ...

+We need a private registry so that our worker nodes are able to see the image.

     eval $(docker-machine env node-1)

-We need a private registry so that our worker nodes are able to see the image.

     docker service create --name registry --publish published=5000,target=5000 registry:2

-Build the image, tag it and push it to the private registry so that the workener nodes are able to see it
+Build the image, tag it and push it to the private registry so that the worker nodes are able to see it

     stack image container